cb372/scalacache/README.md

 val myValue: Option[String] = sync.get("myKey")
 ```

 If you're using an in-memory cache (e.g. Guava) then this is fine.
-But if you're communicating with a cache over a network (e.g. Redis, Memcached) then `getSync` is not recommended.
+But if you're communicating with a cache over a network (e.g. Redis, Memcached) then `sync.get` is not recommended.
 If the network goes down, your app could hang forever!

 There are also synchronous versions of the `caching` and `cachingWithTTL` methods available: